Tempe Butte: Capital "A"

 Originally, the letter on Tempe Butte was an 'N', built by Tempe Normal School's class of 1918.
 The school changed its name to Tempe State Teacher's College in 1925, and the 'N' was adapted into a 'T'.
 Subsequently, three years later, the school would change its name again to Arizona State Teacher's College.
 It wasn't until 1938 that an “A” first appeared.
 It was formed from loose rocks and soon after, the fall ritual of whitewashing the "A" began.
-In 1952, vandals with dynamite completely destroyed the "A." Today's "A," made of reinforced steel and poured concrete, was built in 1955.
+In 1952, vandals with dynamite completely destroyed the "A." The latest "A," made of reinforced steel and poured concrete, was built in 1955.
 It is 60 feet from its base to its top.

 Due to the existence of an "A Mountain" for the University of Arizona (Sentinel Peak) which predates the "A" on Tempe Butte, students from these rival schools often attempt to paint the other's 'A' in their school colors.
 Guarding the A is an annual ritual in the week leading up to the annual ASU-UA football game, the Territorial Cup.
 The A has been painted in other colors for various causes, and is painted white at the beginning of each school year, but is usually painted Gold, one of ASU's school colors.
 Most recently, UA students painted the A red and blue in November 2014, three weeks prior to their rivalry game.
 The A has also been painted colors by other schools, such as green by Oregon Ducks fans and purple by Grand Canyon University fans.